This article has been written in partnership with AGCAS.

 Early years education is about developing learning through play for all children from birth to five years old.
 In schools, this is provided by qualified teachers in nursery classes or reception classes, who have completed early years initial teacher training.
 They typically work closely with other professionals such as teaching assistants or nursery nurses.

-The Early Years Foundation Stage framework for under-fives focuses on key areas such as personal, social and emotional development, physical development and communication and language.
-It is used by all professionals who work with children of this age, including childminders, and in settings such as children’s centres, pre-schools and day nurseries.
-All three and four-year-olds are entitled to 15 hours a week of free early years education, and two-year-olds from the least advantaged backgrounds are also entitled.
+The early years foundation stage framework for under-fives focuses on key areas such as personal, social and emotional development, physical development, and communication and language.
+It is used by all professionals who work with children of this age, including childminders, and in settings such as children’s centres, preschools and day nurseries.
+All children aged three and four in England are entitled to 15 hours a week of free early years education, and two year olds from the least advantaged backgrounds are also entitled.
+There are different schemes in Scotland, Wales and Northern Ireland.

 Graduate career options: early years teacher

-Early years initial teacher training leads to early years teacher status (EYTS) which is deemed to be equivalent to QTS.
+Early years initial teacher training leads to early years teacher status (EYTS).

 Leadership roles in children’s centres

 Children’s centres were established to provide high-quality, integrated early years services to communities.
-This can include family support and health services and activities for parents as well as early education and childcare.
+This can include family support, health services and activities for parents as well as early education and childcare.
 Children’s centres may also be based in schools that offer extended services.
-Children’s centre managers need at least three years’ experience of managing services for children and their families, plus a relevant degree-level qualification.
+Children’s centre managers need at least three years’ experience of managing services for children and their families, plus a relevant degree.